-In order to get a full understanding of how the ID-key authentication system works, it is helpful to understand the various ways an administrator can configure the back-end Learning Service to handle authenticating users.
+In order to get a full understanding of how the legacy ID-key authentication system works, it is helpful to understand the various ways an administrator can configure the back-end Learning Service to handle authenticating users.
 You can also read this page if you’re interested in learning how your team can organize your back-end Learning Service to accommodate a variety of different ways to do user-authentication.

 In the simple authentication scenarios, the Learning Service itself acts as the authentication provider.
 When you want to use the Learning Service, you provide your user name and password through the Learning Service’s web UI, and once successfully authenticated, you can freely use all the functionality the Service has approved for your user account.